univention/ucsschool-id-connector/docs/README.md

-This file is temporary, and needs to be deleted before releasing the documentation.

-### Build and install:
+# Build and install of the documentation

 ```bash
   pip install sphinx livereload myst-parser sphinxcontrib-mermaid sphinx-toolbox sphinx-copybutton